BJP's goal is to take India from appeasement to fulfilment: PM Modi | Politics

 - India

-Prime Minister Narendra Modi on Sunday asked BJP members to learn from mistakes of the parties which ruled the country for long but were in ''terminal decline'' now, and stressed the party's goal was to take India from ''tushtikaran” (appeasement) to ''triptikaran'' (fulfilment).
+Prime Minister Narendra Modi on Sunday asked BJP members not to mock but learn from mistakes of the parties which were now in ''terminal decline'' despite ruling the country for long, and stressed the party's goal was to take India from ''tushtikaran” (appeasement) to ''triptikaran'' (fulfilment).

 In his speech at the final session of the two-day BJP national executive meeting here, Modi called upon party workers to strive to make India ''shreshtha'' (great) and emphasised on qualities such as restraint, balanced outlook and coordination among them.